Help with phone bill and free government phone in New York.

 There needs to be a reduced rate on basic service given to the family.
 So additional features, such as long distance calling, is not included.
 In general, the total monthly savings on a phone bill may be as high as $20 per month.
 There is also a waiver of the federal government mandated line charge, so customers will no longer be responsible for paying that cost.

 New York state families can also receive help from this FCC program.
 It provides financial assistance for the establishment of a new phone, whether home or cellular.
 This means that a free cell phone, touch screen device or tablet may be given to low income households in New York.
-There may also be some funds available or credits given to the customer, and this money will offset some of the expense required to get the service up and running.
+There may also be some funds available or credits given to the customer to pay their bills, and this money will offset some of the expense required to get the service up and running.
 It can pay for deposits, connection fees, and other costs.
 Or even find other free stuff from the government.

 Link-Up was created with the goal in mind that all households should have some form of communication.
 This is often critical for senior citizens, the disabled, or medically ill in New York.
 They need to have access to a telephone for emergency use.
 Or they need a phone just to set up doctor's appointments or to stay in touch with family members for medical reasons.
 The assistance provided by Link-Up can help them meet this goal.

 There are two main conditions in place.
 They have to do with the total household income levels as well as whether they receive any public aid as well.
 In general, assistance for wireless service or a landline is available if the total household income is below 150% of poverty guidelines.
 There will also be free Tablets, iPads or iPhones for people on SNAP EBT in New York.